 What are Leverage Effect Measures?

-To calculate the Operational Leverage Effect (OLE), we can use the following formula:
+To calculate the Operational Leverage Effect Measure (OLE), we can use the following formula:

 If a company reports an Operational Leverage Effect that is greater than 1, the company is said to be operationally leveraged (i.e., with fixed costs).
-The extent of the operational leverage depends on how the company’s OLE compares to the OLE of competing firms.
-Looking at how the company’s OLE changes over time will also enable us to draw further insight about the business.
+The significance of the operational leverage depends on how the company’s OLE compares to the OLE of competing firms.
+Looking at how the company’s OLE changes over time also enables us to gain insight about the business.

-Organizations that utilize debt in their capital structure face more business risk that purely equity-financed organizations.
-Since such companies are legally obligated to make monthly interest payments to debt providers, they are also more operationally leveraged.
-It is because there will always be a cash drain in the form of interest payments that may hinder the company’s profitability.
-Investors consider companies that utilize a lot of debt financing as riskier since the more debt a company takes on, the higher the probability of the company defaulting on its loans.
+Organizations that utilize debt in their capital structure face more business risk than purely equity-financed organizations.
+Since such companies are obligated to make regular interest payments to lenders, they are also more operationally leveraged.
+This is because there will always be a cash drain – interest payments – that may hinder the company’s profitability.
+Investors consider companies that utilize a lot of debt financing as riskier.
+This is because the more debt a company takes on, the higher the probability of the company defaulting on its loans.

 To measure the financial leverage effect, we can use the following equation:

-The FLE measure can be used to quantify the sensitivity of the net income to the operating income.
-The main items separating both figures are the company’s interest payments, taxes, and depreciation and amortization.
-The costs are highly dependent upon the company’s capital structure.
-We can now see how FLE aims to measure the degree of financial leverage that a business faces, based on its capital structure.
+The FLE measure can be used to quantify the sensitivity of net income to operating income.
+The main items separating these figures are the company’s interest payments, taxes, and depreciation and amortization.
+Those costs are highly dependent upon the company’s capital structure.
+FLE aims to measure the degree of financial leverage that a business faces, based on its capital structure.

 Suppose a given business’ FLE is 1.5.
-It would mean that if its operating income were to increase by 10%, its net income would increase by 15%.
+That means that if its operating income increases by 10%, its net income would increase by 15%.
 You find the effect on net income by multiplying the change in operating income by the FLE number.

 The Total Leverage Effect (TLE) is a combination of both the FLE and OLE.
 It can be calculated using the following equation:

-TLEs can be calculated for a variety of companies competing in the same industries and compared against each other to understand which businesses are most leveraged.
-The TLEs for a single company can also be compared to one another to understand time-bound trends in its financial history.
+TLEs can be calculated for several companies in the same industry to see which businesses are most leveraged.
+The historical TLEs for a company can also be looked at to see whether the business is trending, over time, toward being more, or less, leveraged.